Dorothy (Venusian crater)

-Dorothy Crater is an impact crater on Venus.
+Dorothy Crater is an impact crater on the surface of Venus.

 The names for small craters on Venus (with a diameter less than 20 km) are chosen from common female names.
 Dorothy is an English form of a Greek first name, and the crater was officially designated by the IAU in 1997.
 The crater is east of Tamfana Corona, and south of Seoritsu Farra.
+It has a continuous ejecta radius of 12.5 km.

-Like many impact craters on Venus, Dorothy has been flooded and buried by lava flows.
+Like many impact craters on Venus, Dorothy has been flooded and buried by lava flows in the exterior of the crater.